mattrose/thoughts/README.md

 ## Install
 *Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.*

-Install from any reasonable location with `./install.sh`.
+Install from anywhere in `~/` with `./install.sh`.
 The installer is brittle, but simple.
 If it's misbehaving, don't be afraid to peek at the source.

 *thoughts* can be installed on multiple computers, all updating the same remote `thoughts.html`.
 The installer doesn't handle this natively, but it's not too hard to set up.